 I get it - some educators have an issue with the language.
 I will not criticize anyone for that.
 But I wrote it because I have a HUGE issue with how little value is given to black lives.
-I can only hope that you'll look past the curse words and see that.— Angie Thomas Knows Nothing About the THUG trailer (@angiecthomas) December 1, 2017
+I can only hope that you'll look past the curse words and see that.— Angie Thomas (@angiecthomas) December 1, 2017

 Thomas declined a request for further comment.

 The Katy schools representative said that it is common procedure at the district, which is made up of 40 elementary schools, 15 junior high schools, and 10 high schools, for a book to be pulled before the review process was complete.
 She also noted that it was unclear when a final decision would be made.